 With no options, display the command history list with line numbers.
-Lines listed with a \ have been modified.
+Lines listed with a have been modified.
 An argument of n lists only the last n lines.
+If the shell variable

+HISTTIMEFORMAT is set and not null, it is used as a format string for strftime(3) to display the time stamp associated with each displayed history entry.
+No intervening blank is printed between the formatted time stamp and the history line.
 If filename is supplied, it is used as the name of the history file; if not, the value of HISTFILE is used.
 Options, if supplied, have the following meanings: